Nicole Magadia: Career

-Villar is a professional model, beauty queen and entrepreneur.
+Magadia becgan as a model, beauty queen and entrepreneur.
 She is also the founding president of YETE Foundation, Inc. an organization dedicated on volunteerism, education and youth empowerment.
 At age 14, she was part of Palmolive Circle of Ten where she did a TV commercial with Janella Salvador.
 She is also a part of Creamsilk-Candy's 30 Beyond Beautiful Ambassadors and Candy Fair 2014.
 She was also featured in Philippine Daily Inquirer as an endorser for Happy Skin Cosmetics with an article written by Miss Universe 2015 Pia Alonzo Wurtzbach.